wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

     Old sha1sum was: 'c6368b866a835b15baf20976ae5ea7ea2788a30e'
     New sha1sum is : 'c959321244bdcec824ff0a32cad6d4f1246f53e9'

-And the same alert in JSON format shows the advantage of using splitting in "key" names:
+And the same alert in JSON format shows the advantage of using nested labels:

 .. code-block:: javascript